Akshay-ch-dj/Usedbrains-E-market-project/project_tracker.md

 - [x] contacts app and its db.
 - [x] Store the inquires.
 - [x] Make one user can only have one active inquiry at a time on an individual item.
-- [ ] Add sending email to seller feature.
+- [x] Add sending email to seller feature, coding completed need extra digging cz of google extra security.
+- [ ] Make the dashboard dynamic.